-Each calendar year before the MEP-HCP option pays benefits for medical expenses (not including prescription drugs) obtained on an in-network or out-of-network basis that are subject to the deductible, a covered individual must meet the annual deductible in effect for the plan year.
-Expenses that apply towards the deductible are combined between in-network and out-of-network expenses to reach the applicable deductible.
+Each calendar year, before the MEP-PPO option pays benefits for medical expenses (not including prescription drugs) obtained on an in-network or out-of-network basis that are subject to the deductible, a covered individual must meet the annual deductible in effect for the plan year.
+Innetwork and out-of-network expenses that apply towards the deductible are combined to reach the applicable deductible.